DingShizhe/HINT/README.md

-## Source Code of HINT
+# Code implementation of the HINT

-_Accurate Interpolation for Scattered Data through Hierarchical Residual Refinement_
+Code implementation of the paper _Accurate Interpolation for Scattered Data through Hierarchical Residual Refinement_.

 The implementation of this work is built upon the foundations of three existing projects: [NIERT](https://github.com/DingShizhe/NIERT), [NeuralSymbolicRegressionThatScales](https://github.com/SymposiumOrganization/NeuralSymbolicRegressionThatScales) and [TFR-HSS-Benchmark](https://github.com/shendu-sw/TFR-HSS-Benchmark).